nguyendylan164-droid/4337-Project-1/devlog.md

 10/15/2025
 10:51 AM
 This session, I plan to better familiarize myself with racket before I actually start working on the project.
+At the same time, I am going to brainstorm my functions.
 2:15 PM
 I watched some videos on racket and I was able to finished my main loop even though it wasn't a part of the goal.
 Next, I plan to implement the calculation functions which I think will be the hardest part.